 How does it work?

 A public key is used to create a DNS record.
 That same key is also used to digitally sign the header of emails that are sent.
 When the recipient's provider receives the email, they check the sender's DNS records and the sender's authenticity is validated by the matching key.
-The message can then be delivered to the recipient with confidence that the sender is who they claim to be.
+The message is then delivered with confidence that the sender is who they claim to be.

 What's special about Infusionsoft's implementation of DKIM?

 Normally, implementing DKIM requires a domain owner to create public and private RSA keys which are used in the authentication process.
-To make it easier for you to implement DKIM, Infusionsoft has eliminated this complexity by creating these keys on your behalf.
-With this approach, you only need to create a CNAME record in your DNS that points back to the Infusionsoft servers, and turn on the function in your Infusionsoft account.
-We've tried to further simplify this process by providing simple, step-by-step instructions directly within your Infusionsoft account to help guide you.
+To simplify DKIM set-up, Infusionsoft eliminated this complexity by creating these keys on your behalf.
+You only need to create a CNAME record in your DNS that points back to the Infusionsoft servers and turn on the function in your Infusionsoft account.
+You can find step-by-step instructions in your Infusionsoft account.

-- Go to Marketing > Settings > Email Authorization
+- Navigate to Marketing > Settings > Email Authentication.

 Pro Tip!
-You can add additional email domains by adding that email domain to a User Record under Admin > Settings > Users in the Email field.
+You can add additional email domains by adding that email address to a User Record under Admin > Users in the Email field.
 Note that it must be in the primary email field as shown in the image below.

-- Now, follow steps that appear on-screen.
-These instructions require you to create a CNAME entry in your DNS records.
-If you need assistance with this step, we recommend you contact your DNS provider for assistance because the steps may vary depending on your provider.
+- Fill out the remainder of the form.
+You will create a CNAME entry in your DNS records.
+If you need assistance with this step, we recommend that you contact your DNS provider because the steps may vary depending on your provider.

-- In the last step, you'll click the Verify button at the bottom of the window to continue.
+- When you have completed the form, click the Verify button.
 Infusionsoft will attempt to validate the CNAME record you created in your DNS.
-The record must be live in order for your Infusionsoft account to successfully validate it.
-If the record cannot be verified, wait until the Time-To-Live (TTL) settting of your DNS provider has passed, and try to validate again by clicking the Retry Validation link.
+The record must be live for your Infusionsoft account to validate it.
+If the record cannot be verified, wait until the Time-To-Live (TTL) settting of your DNS provider has passed and click the Retry Validation link.

-- Once the domain has been verified, Infusionsoft will begin using DKIM when sending emails on your behalf.
+- Once the domain has been verified, Infusionsoft will use DKIM when sending emails on your behalf.

 DKIM Re-validation Steps

-Recently we deployed updates to how we assign DKIM to outgoing emails.
-If you setup DKIM prior to 1/17/17, you may need to follow these steps to ensure DKIM is signed properly for mail from your Infusionsoft application.
+We deployed updates to how we assign DKIM to outgoing emails.
+If you set up DKIM prior to 1/17/17, you may need to follow these steps to ensure DKIM is signed properly for mail from your Infusionsoft application.
 The changes require you to update your CNAME record that you added to your domain and then to re-validate your domain.
-There are 2 steps to complete:
+There are two steps to complete:

 - Update Your CNAME record - These instructions require you to edit a CNAME entry in your DNS records.
 If you need assistance with this step, we recommend you contact your DNS provider because the steps may vary depending on your provider.